Trenton Estep: Racing career

-2017 - After receiving 22 offers at the end of 2016 to compete in various series including Porsche GT3 Cup, Lamborghini Super Trofeo, USF2000, Pro Mazda, US F4, Formula Atlantics, Pirelli World Challenge, IMSA Lites, and F2000.
-After a great deal of consideration Estep signed a contract with JDX Racing to run in the IMSA Porsche GT3 Cup Challenge Series.
-Estep finished on podium 11 of 16 races with multiple wins placing 3rd in the Porsche Championship.
+After receiving 22 offers at the end of 2016 to compete in various series including Porsche GT3 Cup, Lamborghini Super Trofeo, USF2000, Pro Mazda, US F4, Formula Atlantics, Pirelli World Challenge, IMSA Lites, and F2000,Estep signed a contract with JDX Racing to run in the IMSA Porsche GT3 Cup Challenge Series in 2017.
+He finished on podium 11 of 16 races with multiple wins, placing third in the Porsche Championship.